nsboki/BuSEP-LPRO/README.md

-# Keycloak Spring Security Examples
+# BuSEP-LPRO with Keycloak Spring Security

-Demonstrates how to use the Keycloak Spring Security adapter, including:
+Demonstrates how one or more then one aplication with the Keycloak Spring Security adapter, including:

 * Login
 * Distributed SSO